elsantonato/Data-Science-Challenge/README.md

 For this question you’ll need to use SQL.
 Follow this link (https://www.w3schools.com/SQL/TRYSQL.ASP?FILENAME=TRYSQL_SELECT_ALL) to access the data set required for the challenge.
 Please use queries to answer the following questions.
 Paste your queries along with your final numerical answers below.

-1. How many orders were shipped by Speedy Express in total?
+1. How many orders were shipped by Speedy Express in total?\
-2. What is the last name of the employee with the most orders?
+2. What is the last name of the employee with the most orders?\
-3. What product was ordered the most by customers in Germany?
+3. What product was ordered the most by customers in Germany?\

 ## Answers:

 1. How many orders were shipped by Speedy Express in total?
 54

 2. What is the last name of the employee with the most orders?

-Peacock (Most orders: 40)
+   Employee: Peacock\
+   Most orders: 40

-3. What product was ordered the most by customers in Germany?
+3. What product was ordered the most by customers in Germany? <br/>

-Product:       Camembert Pierrot
+   Product:       Camembert Pierrot\
-Quantity:      40
+   Quantity:      40\
-Orders:        300
+   Orders:        300\
    TotalOrdered:  12000